w3f/Grants-Program/applications/Datagen_Project.md

 -As already explained, the developer that completed the first milestone left us before Christmas 2022.

--Due to the bearish market our fundraise with VCs came to a halt in late 2022 and early 2023, preventing us from scaling the team further.
+-Due to the bearish market our fundraising with VCs came to a halt in late 2022 and early 2023, preventing us from scaling the team further.

 -We started to work with @cuteolaf in late January, part-time, given the financial constraints.

--@cuteolaf left the development in March for a mix of underestimating the technical complexities from his side and (once he correctly assessed the amount of working hours necessary for the development of the Milestone) his unwillingness to develop such a great amount of working hours for the financial compensation that was possible given the actual Milestone2 payment (the agreement was for him to be paid once the Milestone code was approved by W3F committee).
+-@cuteolaf left the development in March for a mix of underestimating the technical complexities from his side and (once he correctly assessed the number of working hours necessary for the development of the Milestone) his unwillingness to develop such a great amount of working hours for the financial compensation that was possible given the actual Milestone2 payment (the agreement was for him to be paid once the Milestone code was approved by W3F committee).

--In April we started again to search for substrate devs, but our proposal was totally off market prices for a full-time substrate dev.
+-In April we started again to search for substrate devs, but our proposal was totally off-market prices for a full-time substrate dev.
 The market monthly salary of one full-time senior substrate dev is ≈10 to 20k per month, with 15K being a common benchmark.
 When we asked for the Milestone:
 1. We underestimated the technical complexity of the milestone;